-Your kids get to join the Rangers and have a go at pond dipping!
-What underwater creatures will you find living in the murky depths of Bryngarw’s pond?
-Who knows, but if it’s half as scary as the stickleback who pricked me in the finger, the kids are going to have one incredible time.
+Never quite knowing what underwater creatures they’ll find living in the murky depths.
+If it’s half as scary as the stickleback who pricked me in the finger, the kids are going to have one incredible time.
 And we hope the only phone we’ll see is the one you use to capture some great pictures.

 We actually did a little bit of homework into this and it really is a great thing to do with the kids.
 And the people at Montesorri really know their stuff.